 Figure 3 Point mutations in Gsp1 interfaces allosterically modulate GTPase cycle parameters by tuning active site conformational distributions. a, Catalytic efficiency (kcat/Km) of GAP-mediated GTP hydrolysis of Gsp1 mutants.
 Each individual point represents the ratio of kcat and Km from an individual GAP-mediated GTP hydrolysis experiment fit to an integrated Michaelis-Menten equation.
-Error bars represent the combined standard deviations (see Methods) of kcat and Km from n ≥ 3 replicates (except for A180T which has two replicates).
+Error bars represent the value plus/minus standard error of mean of estimated catalytic efficiency kcat/Km from n ≥ 3 replicates.
 Dotted line indicates wild-type efficiency. b, Catalytic efficiency (kcat/Km) of GEF-mediated nucleotide exchange of Gsp1 mutants.
-Error bars represent the value plus/minus the standard error of the Michaelis-Menten fit to data from n ≥ 17 measurements at different substrate concentrations. c, 31P NMR of GTP bound Gsp1 point mutants.
+Error bars represent the value plus/minus the standard error of mean of the Michaelis-Menten fit to data from n ≥ 17 measurements at different substrate concentrations. c, 31P NMR of GTP bound Gsp1 point mutants.
 NMR peak heights are normalized to the β peak of the bound GTP (βGTPb).
 The two peaks of the γ phosphate of bound GTP are highlighted in yellow.
 The peak at approximately -7 ppm is defined as γ1 and the peak at approximately -8 ppm is defined as γ2.
-The percent of γ phosphate in γ2 is defined as a ratio of areas under the curve between the γ2 and the sum of the γ1 and γ2 peaks. d, Residues Tyr157, His141, and Gln147 (pink spheres) are in the interface with Crm1 (gray surface, PDB ID: 3m1i).
-Gsp1 is represented as a navy cartoon and the GTP nucleotide is in yellow stick representation. e, Residue Thr34 (pink spheres) is in the core of the interface with Yrb1 (gray surface, PDB ID: 1k5d).
-Distances from the γ phosphate of GTP to the residue α-carbon are indicated below the residue numbers in d and e. f, Percent population in γ2 peak plotted against the relative catalytic efficiency of GAP-mediated GTP hydrolysis represented as a natural logarithm of the ratio of the mutant over wild-type kcat/Km.
-The pink line is a linear fit excluding the three outliers highlighted in the gray box.
-Error bars represent the standard deviation across at least three replicates of individual GAP-mediated GTP hydrolysis measurements.
+The percent of γ phosphate in γ2 is defined as a ratio of areas under the curve between the γ2 and the sum of the γ1 and γ2 peaks. d, Natural log-transformed ratios MUT/WT of the exchange constants Kex = population in γ2 / population in γ1 (assuming a detection limit of 3% for the γ peak estimation by 31P NMR) plotted against the natural log-transformed ratios MUT/WT of the relative catalytic efficiency (kcat/Km) of GAP-mediated GTP hydrolysis.
+Error bars represent the mean plus/minus standard error of mean across at least three replicates of individual GAP-mediated GTP hydrolysis measurements.
+Red line shows the least-squares linear fit, excluding the GAP interface mutation K132H and the two mutations adjacent to the switch II, R78K and D79S (gray box). e, Residues Tyr157, His141, and Gln147 (pink spheres) are in the interface with Crm1 (gray surface, PDB ID: 3m1i).
+Gsp1 is represented as a navy cartoon and the GTP nucleotide is in yellow stick representation. f, Residue Thr34 (pink spheres) is in the core of the interface with Yrb1 (gray surface, PDB ID: 1k5d).
+Distances from the γ phosphate of GTP to the residue α-carbon are indicated below the residue numbers in e and f.